5 recommended OTC drugs

 • Popping pimples — scarring, infection.

-• Changing products too often (effects appear in 6-12 weeks).
+• Changing products too often (effects appear within 6-12 weeks).

 • Aggressive exfoliation.